Family Style (TV series)

-Family Style is an American reality television series that was premiered on Food Network on August 22, 2010.
+Family Style is an American reality television series that premiered on Food Network on August 22, 2010.
 The show centers around an Italian restaurateur family, The Maggiores, in Carlsbad, California.
 The series focuses on the brother and sister Joey and Melissa opening their first restaurant, Tommy V's, together.
 Melissa is the more strait-laced and is in charge of running the restaurant.
 Joey is the flashy one who is in charge of cooking in the kitchen.
 Their different styles constantly collide.